TG9541/stm8ef/README.md

 # STM8S eForth (stm8ef)

+TG9541/STM8EF is an extended version of Dr. C.H.Ting's eForth demo for the STM8S Discovery that aims to be a very lightweight embedded "untethered" Forth system for low-end STM8 µCs with a maximum "feature-to-binary-size" ratio.
+With the kind permission of the original author, TG9541/STM8EF is published as Free Open Source Software (see license).
-This repository contains an extended version of [Dr. C.H.
-Ting's eForth for the *STM8S Discovery*](http://www.forth.org/svfig/kk/07-2010.html) that turns STM8S *Value Line* µCs boards into interactive Forth development environments.
-The [SDCC toolchain](http://sdcc.sourceforge.net/) makes mixing Forth, assembly, and C possible.
+This is an extended version of [Dr. C.H.
+Ting's eForth for the *STM8S Discovery*](http://www.forth.org/svfig/kk/07-2010.html) forlow-end STM8 µCs.

+The project has the following goals:

+1. provide an easy to use [Forth kit](https://github.com/TG9541/stm8ef/wiki/STM8S-eForth-Programming) for STM8 µCs
+2. provide board support for a variety of [common low-cost Chinese control boards](https://github.com/TG9541/stm8ef/wiki/STM8S-Value-Line-Gadgets)
+3. maximize the product *features* * *free space* for low-end STM8 *Value Line* µCs (e.g. STM8S003F3P6)

-The binary size of a basic interactive eForth system is below 3800 bytes (including the overhead from C startup code and interrupt table).
-A binary with a rich feature feature set (*Compile to Flash*, *Background Task*) and extenions (*DO-LEAVE-LOOP/+LOOP*, *CREATE-DOES>*, native bit set) uses less than 5000 bytes.
+The binary size of a basic interactive Forth system is below 3800 bytes.
+A self-contained programming kit with a rich feature feature set (e.g. *Compile to Flash*, *Background Task*, *DO-LEAVE-LOOP/+LOOP*, *CREATE-DOES>*, native bit set) uses less than 5000 bytes.
+The application of the [SDCC toolchain](http://sdcc.sourceforge.net/) makes mixing Forth, assembly, and C possible.

 Please refer to the [Wiki on GitHub](https://github.com/TG9541/stm8ef/wiki) for more information!